cal-poly-dxhub/canvas-mcp/README.md

 canvas-mcp
 ```

-That's it — the server is now listening on stdio for MCP messages.
+The server is now listening on stdio for MCP messages.

 ---